WhiteeRabbit/fake_file_resizer/README.md

 # fake_file_resizer 📏

-<h2>With help of this porgram you can easily change your file's size as you wanted!</h2>
+<h2>With help of this app you can easily change your file's size as you wanted!</h2>

 ```bash
 Download python in your system.